BROUQEN/Pong-game-for-Arduino-LCD-16x2/README.md

 - **Right Button** - Navigate right in the menu or control Player 2's paddle.

 ### Objective
 Keep the ball from passing your paddle by moving it up or down.
-The first to score 10 points wins!

 ---